RelevantJesse/WowClassicProfessionCosts/docs/addon.md

 ## SavedVariables workflow (no copy/paste)

-The addon stores the last export JSON as:
+The addon stores the last exports as:
 - `WowAhPlannerScanDB.lastSnapshotJson`
+- `WowAhPlannerScanDB.lastOwnedJson`

 WoW only writes SavedVariables to disk on:
 - `/reload`
 - logout
 - exiting the game

-Web app flow:
+Web app flow (prices):
 1) scan in-game
 2) `/reload`
 3) go to `/upload` and use **Import from SavedVariables**

+Web app flow (owned):
+1) install targets (recommended) so the addon knows which items matter
+2) `/wahpscan owned`
+3) `/reload`
+4) go to `/owned` and use **Import from SavedVariables**

+## Owned materials notes

+- Owned export reads your bag/bank/mail/alt inventory from the Bagnon/BagBrother database (`BrotherBags`).
+- It only exports counts for the "wanted" itemIds:
+  - `WowAhPlannerScan_TargetItemIds` (when present), otherwise reagent ids from `WowAhPlannerScan_RecipeTargets`
+  - plus `WowAhPlannerScan_VendorItemIds` (so vendor mats can be excluded from scanning but still counted as owned)

 ## Troubleshooting

 - `/wahpscan debug` prints what the addon sees (profession info + settings).
 - If you see repeated `Query timeout ...
 Retrying`, try:
   - staying on the Browse tab
-  - increasing Min query interval (e.g. 4–6 seconds)
+  - increasing Min query interval (e.g. 4-6 seconds)
-  - lowering Max pages per item (e.g. 1–3)
+  - lowering Max pages per item (e.g. 1-3)
   - lowering Max timeout retries
+- If owned export says it can't find your bag DB:
+  - run `/wahpscan owneddebug`
+  - confirm `BagBrother` is enabled and then `/reload`